LinkedInLearning/openai-api-image-generation-with-dall-e-4558023/README.md

-# COURSENAME
+# OpenAI API: Image Generation with DALL-E
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `OpenAI API: Image Generation with DALL-E`.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions